julizy/GA_projects/project_1/README.md

 [Return to top](#Table-of-Contents)

 ## Brief Summary of Analysis
 Historical data shows that almost half (46%) of the days were raining over the past 40 years in Singapore.
-And almost half of the month is raining for most months in a year, except that Feb has relatively fewer rainy days while Nov and Dec have relatively more rainy days.
+Feb has relatively fewer rainy days while Nov and Dec have relatively more rainy days.

 <img src="images/Picture1.png">
 <img src="images/Picture2.png">